Wind-WindKids/winding/samples/sophieandwind/sun.md

 “Thank you, Mom.”

-Sophie turned and walked toward the park.
+Sophie turned and ran toward the park.

 --
 kite_in_trouble: spread, landscape-oriented
 --
 @left: page, text
 In the wide grass, three younger children were trying to get a kite into the air.
-It flopped and spun in the wind, a jagged tear in its bright paper skin.
+It flopped and spun in the wind, a jagged tear in its bright plastic sail.

 “We can fix it,” Sophie said.
 But when she checked her pockets, all she found was two pencils, a paper square, and a phone.